zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-procedure.md

-## Using Fx/Controls in EditScope backed forms
+## Using Azure cControls in EditScope backed forms

 Several new Azure controls are compatible with EditScope-backed controls.
 This process specifies how to add the editscopeless **Name**  TextBox control from the `Fx/Controls/TextBox` module to an EditScope-based control.

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.